opensfcc/sfcc-docs/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Deep linking" icon="installation" description="Share a URL to the exact thing you want without any fuss." /%}
+{% quick-link title="Deep linking" icon="installation" description="Share a URL to the exact thing you want." /%}

-{% quick-link title="Change history" icon="theming" description="View changes in documentation over time." /%}
+{% quick-link title="Version history" icon="presets" description="View changes in documentation over time." /%}

-{% quick-link title="Multiple versions" icon="plugins" description="We provide historical versions of documentation." /%}
+{% quick-link title="Restructured content" icon="theming" description="Find what you are looking for more quickly." /%}

-{% quick-link title="Example usage" icon="presets" description="Qiuck access to example usage on every document." /%}
+{% quick-link title="Example usage" icon="plugins" description="Access example usage with a button click." /%}

 {% /quick-links %}